-Most people agree that multiple streams of income sources are better and more secure than having one employer and relying solely upon that single source of income.
+Many people believe that having multiple streams of income is more beneficial and secure than relying solely on a single employer for income.

-And perhaps more importantly, is there any reason why you should not get a business credit card?
+Moreover, are there any reasons why you should avoid getting a business credit card?0

 Perks of a Business Credit Card

 There are several advantages to having a separate business credit card.